dgraph-io/vlg/README.md

 * Use of the bulk loader for initial loading
 * Use of a batch updater (maybe several languages?) to load new data into the graph
 * Deploy the graph to HA production (Dgraph Cloud or maybe instead a k8s cluster to illustrate how that's best accomplished)
+* Monitor the health of the graph using best available tools
 * Creation of a Docker container (separate repo) with a subset of the data that developers can use to quickly start with Dgraph (one that's more complex than the 'million-movie' dataset).
 * Creation of a simple UI that allows for search and visualization of the graph